InspiryThemes/realhomes-docs/docs/set-up-my-properties-page-modern.md

 # Set Up My Properties Page

+!!! note
-> Note: If you have imported the demo contents XML then My Properties page is already created.
+    If you have imported the demo contents XML then My Properties page is already created.
 But you still need to configure related settings as guided below.

 To add My Properties page, Go to **Dashboard → Pages → Add New**